saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 It is beneficial to start the discussion on TCP data management by defining the variables that record the data flow state.

-In short, the TCP has to keep track of the sequences it has sent and received acknowledgments for.
-To achieve this, a data structure called the _Transmission Control Block_ (TCB) is generated for every opened connection.
+In short, the TCP has to keep track of the sequences of data it has sent and received acknowledgments for.
+To achieve this, a data structure called the _Transmission Control Block_ (TCB) is initialized for every opened connection.

 The variables for the outgoing (sending) data are: